gctools-outilsgc/aurora-design-system/documentation/pages/data-tables.md

 Title: Each table has a title that uses heading 3 (Rubik Medium at 24px with a 10pt tracking modifier).
 The table is placed 13px below the title.
 The table is the width of its container and the height depends on the data and how pagination is handled on the table.

-Header Row: Table headers are displayed in heading 6 (Nunito Sans Bold at 16px) and are left aligned.
+Header Row: Table headers are displayed in heading 6 (Nunito Sans Bold at 16px) and is left aligned.
 The header has a padding of 21px (top and bottom) and 27px (left).
 The heading row has a bottom border of 2px using the colour (#96a8b2)

-Table Cell: Table cell information is displayed using regular text style (Nunito Sans Regular at 16px) and are left aligned.
+Table Cell: Table cell information is displayed using regular text style (Nunito Sans Regular at 16px) and is left aligned.
 The text has a padding of 21px by 27px.
 The heading row has a bottom border of 2px using the colour (#96a8b2).
 Each row has a bottom border of 1px using the colour (#96a8b2)

 ## Striped Table